Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 \subsubsection{Model}

 We realize a simple feed-forward network (FFN) as a unified base model for encoders, decoders, and selectors on both datasets.
 This model consists of two residual blocks.
 The first block projects the input to 512 dimensions, and the second to 256 dimensions, each followed by a ReLU activation and layer normalization.
 The final layer is linear with the target output dimension.
+The regularization mechanism for selection is applied as in (\ref{eq_grad_estimate_2}) by default.